GuiMacielPereira/scatt_scripts/README.md

 ## Repository for the optimized NCP analysis procedures on VESUVIO

-### Currently in development, daily updates and corrections.

 Three example scripts are provided, BaH2_500C, D_HMT and starch_80_RD, each detailing the initial conditions for each sample.

 Start with script starch_80_RD, includes most complete comments.